 • Makes his son Yosef swear not to bury him in Egypt

 • On his deathbed, is visited by Yosef who comes with his two sons

-• Confers a special blessing on Yosef’s sons -- mentioning and/or physically placing Efraim before Menashe-- and elevates them to the tribal status of his own sons, in reversal of primogeniture (the right of the first-born child, usually the eldest son, to inherit the parents' entire estate) using language that, according to Bible scholar Robert Alter, is a formula of legal adoption.
-Menashe and Efraim appear to be the only brothers in the book of Bereshit that are not plagued with the effects of sibling rivalry that dominate the behavior and emotions: Cain and Hevel; Yaakov and Eisav; Yosef and his brothers
+• Confers a special blessing on Yosef’s sons -- mentioning and/or physically placing Efraim before Menashe-- and elevates them to the tribal status of his own sons, in reversal of primogeniture (the right of the first-born child, usually the eldest son, to inherit the parents' entire estate).The language that he uses is a formula of legal adoption, according to Bible scholar Robert Alter.
+Menashe and Efraim appear to be the only brothers in the book of Bereshis that are not plagued with the effects of sibling rivalry that dominate the behavior and emotions: Cain and Hevel; Yaakov and Eisav; Yosef and his brothers

 • Recognizing that there was a protective divine force (angel) with him throughout his life, blesses Yosef with the prayer Hamalach Hagoayl Osi (“May the angel sent by God to look after me from the time I was born until now, bless these boys and may they be called by my name and by the name of my fathers Avraham and Yitzchak; and let them grow into a multitude in the midst of the earth.”)
 The Hebrew word for “grow” is v’yidgu which is related to the Hebrew word for fish (dag).
 Fish are known for their fertility (laying many eggs) and are thought to be resistant to the “evil eye” because they are under water